-Phamaly Theatre Company (PTC) works to be a creative home for theatre artists with disabilities; to model a disability-affirmative theatrical process; and to upend conventional narratives by transforming individuals, audiences, and the world.
+Phamaly Theatre Company's mission is to be a creative home for theatre artists with disabilities; to model a disability-affirmative theatrical process; and to upend conventional narratives by transforming individuals, audiences, and the world.

 About the Company: Now

 Today, the organization has changed its name to Phamaly Theatre Company (PTC), but its dedication to exclusively featuring actors with disabilities continues.
-For every performance you will see actors with all nature of disabilities: physical, cognitive, intellectual and emotional.
-PTC is giving those actors a supportive space to empower them within their disability identity while educating the community about access and inclusion and entertaining their audiences with high-quality, award winning theatre which elevates their understanding of the human condition.
+At every performance, you will see actors with all nature of disabilities: physical, cognitive, intellectual, and emotional.
+PTC gives actors a supportive space to explore and develop their craft, empowers artists within their disability identity, educates the community about access and inclusion, and entertains audiences with high-quality, award winning theatre.

 Phamaly is passionate about creating and supporting all members of its community – on stage and off.